 While it is smart to set funds aside for your children’s or grandchildren’s future education expenses, there is still the possibility that not every penny you have set aside will actually be used for college.
 Some people earn scholarships and no longer need all of the money set aside, while others may attend a trade school that costs substantially less than what you planned for.
 If you are wondering what you can do with money leftover in a college savings plan, the answer will depend on how you managed the funds.

-Health Education Exclusion Trust
+Add Funds to a Health Education Exclusion Trust

 Funds that are put in a health education exclusion trust can be used for the education and medical needs of multiple beneficiaries across multiple generations.
 If there is money remaining in a health education exclusion trust because one beneficiary did not use it, then a different beneficiary can access and use the leftover money if they decide to go to college.